-The pervasiveness of the Internet, along with the dramatic declines in the pricing of computing technology and network bandwidth, have enabled companies to adopt on-demand applications at an increasing rate.
-As familiarity and acceptance of on-demand solutions continues to accelerate, we believe companies, both large and small, will continue to turn to on-demand delivery methods similar to ours for their supply chain integration needs, as opposed to traditional on-premise software deployment.
-Our target market, supply chain integration solutions delivered on a Software-as-a-Service platform, is one of many which comprise the global Software-as-a-Service market.
+As familiarity and acceptance of cloud-based services continues to accelerate, we believe companies, both large and small, will continue to turn to cloudbased services similar to ours for their supply chain integration needs, as opposed to traditional on-premise software deployment.

-The Rule Books - Integration Between Retailers and Suppliers
+The Omni-Channel Foundation - Transaction Automation Between Retailers and Suppliers

-Retailers impose specific work-flow rules and standards on their trading partners for electronically communicating supply chain information.
+Retailers impose specific work-flow rules and standards on their trading partners for electronically communicating their supply chain information.
 These "rule books" include specific business processes for suppliers to exchange data and documentation requirements such as invoices, purchase orders and advance shipping notices.
 Rule books can be hundreds of pages, and retailers frequently have multiple rule books for international requirements or specific fulfillment models.
 Suppliers working with multiple retailers need to accommodate different rule books for each retailer.
 These rule books are not standardized between retailers, but vary based on a retailer's size, industry and technological capabilities.
 The responsibility for creating information "maps," which are integration connections between the retailer and the supplier that comply with the retailer's rule books, resides primarily with the supplier.
 The cost of noncompliance can be refusal of delivered goods, fines and ultimately a termination of the supplier's relationship with the retailer.
-The complexity of retailers' requirements and consequences of noncompliance create growing demand for specialized supply chain management solutions.
+The complexity of retailers' requirements and consequences of noncompliance create growing demand for specialized supply chain management automation solutions.